Ethan-Noah-CarDex/CarLib-Proposal/README.md

-# [Car Lib]
+# Car Library

 Created by Noah G, Ethan J,

 ## 🚀 Mission statement

-Our application, CarDex is for [car enthusiasts].
-It allows users to look at any car that they wish and few its stats
+Our application, CarDex is for car enthusiasts.
+It allows users to look at any car that they wish; view its stats and see its prices.
+This is a fairly large database of vehicles as nuanced as differences in year, model and make.

 ## API & React Router